Surajvinaykumar/handwritten_digit_recognition/README.md

 Output layer with softmax activation for multi-class classification

 # Result
-The model achieves high accuracy on the MNIST test set, demonstrating its effectiveness in recognizing handwritten digits.
+The model achieves good accuracy on the MNIST test set, but sometimes it fails to recognizing hand written digits.
 Detailed training and evaluation results are provided in the mnist_train.ipynb notebook.